moneytech/wsock/README.md

-wsmill is WebSocket library for libmill
+wsock is WebSocket library for libmill